Summary: A Treatise Concerning the Principles of Human Knowledge

 Not that it is possible for Colour or Motion to exist without Extension: but only that the Mind can frame to it self by Abstraction the Idea of Colour exclusive of Extension4.

-Another example illustrates the astonishing nature of this doctrine: it makes an Idea of Colour in abstract which is neither Red, nor Blue, nor White, nor any other determinate Colour
+Another example brings out the striking nature of this doctrine: it makes an Idea of Colour in abstract which is neither Red, nor Blue, nor White, nor any other determinate Colour

 5.

-Abstract ideas would even be forged from the most complex beings, such as man.
-Such a being would have a size and a colour, yet no particular size or colour.
+Abstract ideas are even held to be formed from the most complex beings, such as man—a being who would have a size and a colour, yet no particular size or colour.

-Berkeley presents his famous critique of this doctrine of abstraction.
+Berkeley then presents his celebrated critique of this doctrine of abstraction.

 6.

-On the other hand, he acknowledges having an entirely different faculty: that of picturing ideas of particular things and combining them.
-Thus, he can imagine a man with two heads, but that man will have a particular colour and shape: The Idea of Man that I frame to my self, must be either of a White, or a Black, or a Tawny, a Straight, or a Crooked, a Tall, or a Low, or a Middle-sized Man.
+He does acknowledge, however, an entirely different faculty: that of picturing ideas of particular things and combining them.
+He can imagine a man with two heads, but that man will have a particular colour and shape: The Idea of Man that I frame to my self, must be either of a White, or a Black, or a Tawny, a Straight, or a Crooked, a Tall, or a Low, or a Middle-sized Man.

 7.